distillpub/post--deconv-checkerboard/index.md

 ---
 ## Conclusion

-The standard approach of producing images with deconvolution -- despite its successes! -- has some very conceptually simple issues, that lead to artifacts in produced images.
+The standard approach of producing images with deconvolution -- despite its successes! -- has some very conceptually simple issues that lead to artifacts in produced images.
 Using a natural alternative without these issues causes the artifacts to go away.
 (Analogous arguments suggest that standard strided convolutional layers may also have issues, although we're not aware of any actual problems arising from this.)